homerhanumat/csc324docs/content/profiles/_index.md

 level: 1
 ---

-The instructor and class members writer about themselves here.
+The instructor and class members write about themselves here.

 <!--more-->